Hmong customs and culture: Animism and shamanism

-A household always has a sacred wallpaper altar (a Thaj Neeb made of Xwmkab) in which when the shaman comes, he/she performs the ritual in front of it.
-Domestic worshipping is usually also done in front of this.
-This wallpaper altar serves as the main protector of the house.
-It is the place, wherever a household decides to place it, where worshiping, offerings (joss paper, animal, etc.), and rituals are done.
-In addition, Shamans also have their own personal altar that holds their special instruments and dag neeg.
+A household always has a sacred wallpaper altar (a Thaj Neeb made of Xwmkab) in front of which the shaman performs the ritual when the shaman comes.
+Domestic worship is usually performed in front of this as well.
+This wallpaper altar serves as the house's main protector.
+It is the place where a household decides to place it, where worship, offerings (e.g., joss paper, animals, etc.), and rituals are performed.
+In addition, shamans also have their own personal altar that holds their special instruments and dag neeg.
 During a ritual, or when a shaman is under a trance, it is prohibited to walk between the altar and the shaman when the shaman is speaking directly with the otherworld.

-Not everyone gets to become a shaman; they must be chosen by the spirits to become an intermediary between the spiritual realm and the physical world.
+Not everyone can become a shaman; the spirits must choose them to serve as an intermediary between the spiritual realm and the physical world.
 In Hmong shamanism, a shaman can be a man or a woman.
-Typically, there is a strong chance for an individual to become a shaman if their family history contains shamans.
+Typically, there is a strong chance that an individual will become a shaman if their family history includes shamans.
 This is due to the belief that ancestral spirits, including the spirits of shamans, are reincarnated into the same family tree.
-Once blessed with the powers of a shaman, the particular individual will have to seek a teacher (which is a shaman) and he/she will begin training to become an official Shaman society can call upon.
-Usually, the amount of time for a shaman to be done with training depends on the spiritual guardians that guide the shaman in the process of performing the rituals (dag neeg).
+Once blessed with the powers of a shaman, the individual will have to seek a teacher (who is a shaman) and begin training to become an official shaman that the society can call upon.
+Usually, the time required for a shaman to complete training depends on the spiritual guardians who guide the shaman in performing the rituals (dag neeg).

-People that inherit the skills to become a shaman often experience symptoms of unexplained physical illness, bipolar personality, and multi-personality/ schizophrenia.
-According to traditional Hmong beliefs, these symptoms are the result of shamanic spirits (dab neeb) trying to get through to the Shaman-to-be.
-For those that still practice Shamanism, they're able to recognize these symptoms and cure their loved ones by helping them develop into full-fledged Shamans.
-For those that are blessed to become a Shaman and do not want to practice Shamanism, they often turn to Christian exorcism, western medicine, and psych wards.
-For the few that accept becoming Shamans, it is considered an honor to help their own.
+People who inherit the skills to become a shaman often experience symptoms of unexplained physical illness and states with similarities to bipolar disorder and psychosis.
+According to traditional Hmong beliefs, these symptoms result from shamanic spirits (dab neeb) trying to reach the shaman-to-be.
+For those who still practice shamanism, they can recognize these symptoms and cure their loved ones by helping them develop into full-fledged shamans.
+Those blessed to become shamans who do not want to practice shamanism often turn to Christian exorcism, Western medicine, and psychiatric work.
+For the few who accept the path to becoming shamans, it is considered an honor to help their own.
 In the Hmong community, shamans are highly respected.